1 9 8 0 (UK)

 Her dog obedience training methods were criticised at the time – and since – but she received 300 fan letters a day and believed that even dogs watched her shows, drawn to the screen by telepathy and the stern tone of her voice – which was Joyce Grenfell crossed with Lady Bracknell.

-To prove it she gave commands over a radio link to Australia, and apparently on the other side of the planet they obeyed her instructions to “Sit!” and “Wait!”.
+To prove it she gave commands over a radio link to Melbourne in Australia, and apparently, on the other side of the planet, they obeyed her instructions to “Sit!” and “Wait!”.
 Her BBC LP sold in thousands.

 Woodhouse died of a stroke in 1988.
 She was 78.